turingschool/mod-0-curriculum/session5/fe.md

 <br>
 Notes on best practices for Arrays:
 - The name of a variable that stores an Array should usually be plural to indicate that it has the potential to hold _many_ elements of that type
-- While JavaScript technically allows an Array to hold multiple Data Types, it is not best practice and in any real-world application, will usually be unhelpful anyways
+- While JavaScript technically allows an Array to hold multiple Data Types, it is not best practice and in any real-world application, and will usually be unhelpful anyways

 ### Accessing Elements

 If we just want to access one element from an array, we can use **bracket notation** and a number that corresponds with that element.
+That number is referred to as an **index position**.
 As weird as it may seem, [counting starts with 0 in most programming languages](https://skillcrush.com/blog/why-programmers-start-counting-at-zero/).
-That number is referred to as an **index position**.

 Through reading the code snippets below, one can infer that the first element is in index position 0, and counting increments by 1.